-If you’re chasing higher interest rates or grabbing sign-up bonuses, you might be concerned about any potential consequences from opening all those bank accounts.
+Updated.
+If you open multiple bank accounts in order to take advantage of higher interest rates or sign-up bonuses, you may be concerned about any potential consequences from all that activity.
 In my experience, there are two main factors to be aware of when you open a bank account:

 Banks pulling your ChexSystems report.
 ChexSystems is a consumer information database used by an estimated 80-90% of all banks to help determine the risk of opening new accounts.
 Think of it as the bank’s version of a credit bureau.
-If a person commits check fraud or overdraw their account, it will be listed here.
+If a person commits check fraud or leaves their account with a negative balance, it will be listed here.
 In addition, the simple act of opening or closing a bank account may be recorded in their database.

 But for the most part, as long as you haven’t left any accounts in bad standing you shouldn’t run into any problems with opening up new bank accounts.
-I’ve opened up accounts at over 20 different banks already, sometimes two or three in one week, and have never been rejected by any of them.
-However, getting a negative ChexSystems record can leave you blacklisted from all the major banks.
-There are even specific websites that help such people find a place that will accept them.
+I’ve opened up accounts at over 30 different banks over the last several years, sometimes two or three in one week, and have never been rejected by any of them.
+However, having a negative ChexSystems record can leave you blacklisted from all the major banks (even if you make $100k a year).
+Information generally stays on your ChexSystems report for five (5) years.

-As with credit reports, you can get a free copy of your ChexSystems report once a year.
+As with credit reports, you can get a free copy of your ChexSystems report once every 12 months.

-Before, I’ve talked about the difference between hard and soft credit pulls.
+I’ve talked about the difference between hard and soft credit pulls.
 Usually, bank will just perform a soft credit check, which doesn’t affect your credit score.
 (All those “pre-approved” credit card applications in the mail are from soft credit checks.)
 However, some banks also perform hard credit checks, which do hurt your credit score slightly.
-As none of them are offering me any credit, I’ve never understood why some major banks do this while others don’t – for example I have seen Citibank do hard pulls, but not Washington Mutual.
+Some banks do offer a line of credit in lieu of overdraft protection, but in general there doesn’t appear to be a rhyme or reason as to which ones do hard pull and which ones don’t.
 I personally suspect that it may just be unintentional and they don’t know the difference.
-(And most people don’t know the difference so they don’t really get any pushback.)
-Although I haven’t tried, I would guess that if you spent the effort to appeal these hard checks to the credit bureaus, there may be a chance to get them removed.
+(More importantly, most people don’t know the difference so they don’t really get any pushback.)

-To summarize, I usually try to find out first if the bank will perform a hard credit check.
+To summarize, I usually try to find out first if the bank will perform a hard credit check based on the reported experiences of other consumers online.
 This isn’t an exact science, as the banks can often change their practices.
-If so, then I want to see it pay out at least $100.
-If there is no credit check, then my standards are lower.
+If it is likely they will, then I want to make sure that I am getting enough value from the new account because I know I can already trade a hard pull for $200-$500 of value from a credit card application.
 Otherwise, I don’t really worry about the number of bank accounts I have, although I do close them as soon as I don’t foresee any future benefit.